 3) Re-evaluation audit, where the auditor is verifying that the supplier is maintaining proper production controls

 Re-evaluation audits should not be conducted by purchasing or supplier quality engineers.
-The reason is that neither position is typically responsible for performing incoming inspection.
+The reason is that neither position is typically responsible for performing an incoming inspection.
 If you don’t perform inspections regularly, you may not be aware of all the problems to search for.
 Therefore, I recommend using QC inspectors for this activity.
-QC inspectors know exactly which quality issues have been found recently, because the QC inspectors identify the defects during incoming inspection, in-process inspections and during final inspections.
+QC inspectors know precisely which quality issues have been found recently because the QC inspectors identify the defects during incoming inspection, in-process inspections, and during final inspections.

 I don’t think that my approach to “For Cause” or Qualification audits is unusual.
 However, using QC inspectors to perform supplier audits is uncommon.
 There are two other reasons why I believe companies should consider this approach.
 First, inspectors would get a rare opportunity to go on a business trip and be reimbursed for the travel.
 For those employees that rarely travel, this can be an opportunity for recognition by management and a perk (i.e., – free meal, lodging, and travel).
 Second, supplier quality engineers could easily fill in for a QC inspector to become more familiar with parts and components, as well.

 Posted in: Supplier Quality ManagementLeave a Comment (3) ↓